3 Reasons Nusa Lembongan is the Perfect Escape from Your Bali Vacation

-Private cars are restricted on Lembongan so the only automobiles you’ll see are the passenger trucks commonly used as taxis, mostly by the hotels and restaurants.
+Private cars are restricted on Nusa Lembongan.
+The only automobiles you’ll see are the passenger trucks commonly used as taxis, mostly by the hotels and restaurants.

 Conveniently, many restaurants on the island are happy to pick you up from your hotel and deliver you back after a meal.

-The island is small and has good walking paths along the coast so walking is the primary way to get around.
-But for exploring further afield, motorbikes are for rent on nearly every corner.
+Lembongan is small and has good walking paths along the coast so walking is the primary way to get around.
+For exploring further afield, motorbikes are for rent on nearly every corner.

 However, keep in mind that most of the island’s roads are in less than ideal condition for novice motorbike operators like myself (potholes and missing sections of asphalt are the norm).